-Before a search engine crawls your site, it will look at your robots.txt file as instructions on where they are allowed to crawl (visit) and index (save) on the search engine results.
+Before a search engine crawls your website, it looks at your robots.txt file for instructions on what pages they are allowed to crawl and index in search engine results.

-- If you don’t want search engines to index certain areas of your website or a whole website
+- Certain areas of your website or a whole website

 How to create a robots.txt file

-If you’ve found that you don’t currently have a robots.txt file, I’d advise you to create one as soon as possible.
-You will need to:
+If you don’t currently have a robots.txt file, it’s advisable to create one as soon as possible.
+To do so, you need to:

-- Create a new text file and save it as the name “ – you can use the Notepad program on Windows PCs or TextEdit for Macs and then “Save As” a text-delimited file, ensuring that the extension of the file is .txt
+- Create a new text file and name it “robots.txt” – you can use the Notepad program on Windows PCs or TextEdit for Macs and then “Save As” a text-delimited file, ensuring that the extension of the file is .txt

 What to include in your robots.txt file

-There’s often disagreements about what should and shouldn’t be put in robots.txt files.
-Please note again that robots.txt isn’t meant to deal with security issues for your website, therefore I’d recommend that the location of any admin or private pages on your site aren’t included in the robots.txt file.
-If you want to securely prevent robots from accessing any private content on your website then you need to password protect the area where they are stored.
-Remember, robots.txt is designed to act as a guide for web robots, and not all of them will abide by your instructions.
+Robots.txt isn’t meant to hide secure pages for your website, therefore the location of any admin or private pages on your site shouldn’t be included in the robots.txt file.
+To securely prevent robots from accessing any private content on your website you need to password protect the area where they are stored.
+That’s because robots.txt is designed to act only as a guide for web robots and not all of them will abide by your instructions.

 Let’s look at different examples of how you may want to use the robots.txt file:

-Allow everything and submit the sitemap – This is the best option for most websites, it allows all search engine to fully crawl the website and index all the data, it even shows the search engines where the XML sitemap is located so they can find new pages very quickly:
+Allow everything and submit the sitemap – This is the best option for most websites because it allows all search engines to fully crawl the site and index all its data.
+It even shows the search engines where the XML sitemap is located so they can find new pages very quickly:

-Allow everything apart from one sub-directory – Sometimes you may have an area on your website where you don’t want search engines to show in the search engine results.
-This could be a checkout area, image files, an irrelevant part of a forum or an adult section of a website for example all shown below.
+Allow everything apart from one sub-directory – Sometimes you may have an area on your website which you don’t want search engines to show in the search engine results.
+This could be a checkout area, image files, an irrelevant part of a forum or an adult section of a website for example, as shown below.
 Any URL including the path disallowed will be excluded by the search engines: